 Just buy an internet stick and pay for the broadband plan.
 You can switch the stick from one laptop to another and can even be used as a thumb drive for storage purposes.

 Using your phone as a Wi-Fi hotspot is perhaps the most used tethering option.
 With a secure password, it creates a private network to a device or devices.
-Hotspots maybe from hardware devices such as Freedom Spot or a feature in your smartphone.
+Hotspots may be from hardware devices such as Freedom Spot or a feature on your smartphone.

 You connect your laptop to a wireless 4G or 3G mobile hotspot like you would to any Wi-Fi hotspot.
 Usually, this method can be used to connect more than five devices at one time.
 On the downside, you have to carry an extra device.